myopia Control with MiyoSmart

 Myopia (or nearsightedness) is the inability to see distant objects clearly.
 Nearsighted individuals see better near than far.
 Myopia is often the result of an elongated eye, or longer axial length on average, that inaccurately focuses light in front of, rather than, on the retina.
 The retina is the photographic film at the back of the eye.
 So why is myopia a problem, besides having to wear vision correction?
 Higher levels of myopia are associated with a higher risk of eye disease.
 Longer eyes are more susceptible to the following diseases that can cause vision loss:

 The optics of myopia are seen below.
-Distant objects such as street signs or chalkboards are blurred.
+Distant objects such as street signs are blurred as the eye focuses the image in front of the retina.

 What are the risk factors for myopia?

 This spectacle lens type is made up of a central clear optical zone for correcting the myopia, with an outer band of defocus that acts to control myopia progression.
 The lens makes use of the natural eye adjustment known as “emmetropization”, where the eyeball shapes to receive focused images as it does for normal vision.
-The D.I.M.S. lens design, MiYOSMART, distributed in Canada through select eye care professionals by Hoya, was found to have the following statistically significant outcomes:
+The D.I.M.S. lens design, MiyoSmart, distributed in Canada through certified eye care professionals by Hoya, was found to have the following statistically significant outcomes after a 6 year study:

 – completely halted myopia progression in over 20% of study participants

 Myopia Control Therapy is an investment in your child’s future eye health and well-being.
 With increased screen time at the expense of outdoor activities, myopia is growing at epidemic proportions.
 By 2050, half the world’s population, or 5 billion people, will be myopic.
 A number of treatment options exist that have been found to diminish the eye’s axial lengthening and the corresponding myopia progression.
-After conducting a thorough oculo-visual assessment, Dr. Sciberras will determine the modalities best suited for successful compliance and myopia control.
-At times, more than one viable option exists, and the decision will be made after deliberate consultation between doctor and parents.
-We are 100 percent committed to providing you with the best value in eye care and eye wear.
-We strive to provide all patients with clear, comfortable vision in the best lens technology and most convenient modality for your child.
+After conducting a thorough eye health and vision assessment, Dr. Sciberras will determine the modalities best suited for successful compliance and myopia control.
+At times, more than one viable option exists, and the decision will be made after deliberate consultation between the doctor and parents.
+We are 100 percent committed to providing you with the best value in eye care and eyewear.
+We strive to provide all patients with clear, comfortable vision with the best lens technology and the most convenient modality for your child.
 We have an obligation to make the science and research available to you to ensure long-term eye health for your child.

-Early intervention through regular eye exams and myopia control therapy are the best way to maintain healthy eyes and vision preservation for your child.
+Early intervention through regular eye exams and myopia control therapy is the best way to maintain eye health and preserve your child’s vision.

 To learn more about this topic, and to calculate your child’s future myopia based on their specific risk factors, visit www.MyKidsVision.org